Yunfei-Huang0/Yunfei-Huang0.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Deep Learning Researcher/A Postdoc.
+subtitle: A Postdoc / Deep Learning Researcher

 profile:
   align: right